2008 United States presidential election

-Bush's popularity had significantly declined during his second term, which was attributed to the growing disdain for the Iraq War, his response to Hurricane Katrina, the Abu Ghraib torture controversy, and the 2008 financial crisis.
+During his second term in office, Bush's popularity declined significantly, which was attributed to the growing disdain for the Iraq War, his response to Hurricane Katrina, the Abu Ghraib torture controversy, and the 2008 financial crisis.
 McCain opted to distance himself from Bush and did not campaign with him, nor did Bush appear in person at the 2008 Republican National Convention, although he did endorse McCain.
 Obama strongly opposed the Iraq War, as well as a troop surge that had begun in 2007, while McCain supported the war.
 Obama campaigned on the theme that "Washington must change", while McCain emphasized his experience.
 McCain's decision to suspend his campaign during the height of the financial crisis backfired as voters viewed his response as erratic.

 Obama won a decisive victory over McCain, winning the Electoral College and popular vote by sizable margins, and flipping nine states that had voted Republican in 2004: Colorado, Florida, Indiana, Iowa, Nevada, New Mexico, North Carolina, Ohio, and Virginia, as well as Nebraska's 2nd congressional district.
-He won every state in the Great Lakes region.
-He also received the largest share of the popular vote won by a Democrat since Lyndon B. Johnson in 1964 and was the first Democrat to win an outright majority of the popular vote since Jimmy Carter in 1976.
-At the time, Obama also received the most popular votes in history, a record which would be broken in 2020.

-As of 2025, this is the most recent time a Democrat carried Indiana and North Carolina in a presidential election and the most recent time a Democrat won the male vote in a presidential election.
+He also won every state in the Great Lakes region.